Earth Hour is an annual event to encourage environmental awareness, energy efficiency and action on climate change.

 - Invest in a power meter and wireless energy monitor to track your electricity usage.
 You might be surprised which appliances use the most energy.
 Once you've found the energy hogs, you can begin to take action.

 - Upgrade all your lights to energy-saving LED lighting.
-There are no excuses anymore; you can get an LED version of fluro tubes, bulbs, floodlights, office lights, and much more.
+There are no excuses anymore; you can get an LED version of fluro tubes, light bulbs, floodlights, office lights, and much more.
 We even sell a wide range of dimmable LED lights and motion sensor lights.

 - Next up, start addressing the priority areas of hot water and heating & cooling with more efficient options.
 But don't stop there.
 You can also cook using less energy and use timers and controls to cut standby power and more.